Student-centric advice and objective recommendations

 3. Research career options

 Another way to research career options is to sign up for a LinkedIn account and connect with professionals in your desired field.
-If you’re interested in becoming an engineer, search for engineers in your area and see if they’re willing to connect.
-Set up a meeting (via phone, email, video chat, or in person) to ask them questions about their job and the steps they took to get there.
-Your guidance counselor may also be able to point you in the direction of professionals who are willing to share their experience.
+Ask to set up a meeting (via phone, email, video chat, or in person) to ask them questions about their job and the steps they took to get there.
+Your school counselor may also be able to point you in the direction of professionals who are willing to share their experience.

 1. Take the PSAT/NMSQT (in the fall)